sjkp/SPSearchIndexLiveliness/README.md

 Interacting with a queing-based system like SharePoint Search, requirements are best phrased (and verified) in terms of percentages and latency.
-For intance, a requirement may be that "80% of the search request must show content no older than 25 minutes".
+For intance, a requirement may be that "80% of search requests must show content no older than 25 minutes".

 In principle, we can only get to 100% by accepting an infinite latency.
 Queing-based